juicedata/juicefs/docs/en/security/trash.md

 juicefs config META-URL --trash-days=0
 ```

+In addition, the automatic cleaning of the trash relies on the background job of the JuiceFS client.
+To ensure that the background job can be executed properly, at least one online mount point is required, and the [`--no-bgjob`](../reference/command_reference.md#mount) parameter should not be used when mounting the file system.

 ## Recover files {#recover}

 When files are deleted, they will be moved to a directory that takes up the format of `.trash/YYYY-MM-DD-HH/[parent inode]-[file inode]-[file name]`, where `YYYY-MM-DD-HH` is the UTC time of the deletion.
 You can locate the deleted files and recover them if you remember when they are deleted.